 Teens may feel unable to discuss their feelings with family members.
-Often their peer group or school personnel may be a safer place for the teen to work through what they are feeling.
-Most of the common reactions listed for teens are transitory and resolve within a period of time.
+More often the peer group, or at times school personnel, may be a safer place for the teen to mourn.
+Most of the common reactions listed for teens are transitory and resolve within a short time.
 Teens who withdraw from their peers as well from family members may need close attention.
-They may be experiencing fears they are afraid to express because they do not want to appear "different from the crowd".
+They may be experiencing fears they are afraid to express, for they do not want to appear "different from the crowd".
 Provide reassurance that whatever they are feeling is normal and give an avenue to express their feelings.